1. Washington had only a grade-school education.

-7. He had no biological children, but was a father figure to many.
+8. He had no biological children, but he was a father figure to many.

 As a father figure, he was especially fond of dispensing advice via letters—on everything from education to romance.
 He nagged his stepson to have more discipline with his studies, and warned his granddaughter against marrying for the wrong reasons: "Love is a mighty pretty thing; but like all other delicious things, it is cloying,” he wrote, adding that it is “too dainty a food to live upon alone.”